 - The following steps are needed to fill the dosing system the first time you use it and will not affect the number of doses available.
 After preparation and initial priming, the inhaler will be able to deliver the labeled number of doses (30 or 14).
 Proper priming of the inhaler is important to make sure the correct amount of medicine is delivered.

 - Step 6.
-Flip the yellow cap until it snaps fully open.
+Flip the orange cap until it snaps fully open.

 - Daily Dosing:

 - Step A. Hold the inhaler upright with the orange cap closed, so you do not accidentally release a dose of medicine.
 Turn the clear base in the direction of the black arrows on the label until it clicks (half a turn).